-6 Practices for Your First Year in Church Leadership
+6 Practices for Your First Year of Church Leadership

 2. You can’t just study leadership; you have to practice it.

-Reading books, participating in roundtables, listening to podcasts, receiving great coaching, etc., is required and extremely helpful.
-But it’s not enough by itself; you have to practice leading.
+In your first year of church leadership reading books, participating in roundtables, listening to podcasts, receiving great coaching, etc., is required and extremely helpful.
+But it’s not enough by itself; In your first year of church leadership you have to practice leading.

 The only way to actually practice leading is to carry the responsibility of success or failure in a way that you personally feel the weight of leadership.